section-engineering-education/engineering-education/articles/data-preprocessing/index.md

 Data preprocessing is the initial phase of machine learning where data is prepared for machine learning models.
-This part is very crucial in machine learning and needs to be done properly and systematically.
+This part is crucial in machine learning and needs to be performed properly and systematically.
 If not, we will end up building models that are not accurate for their purpose.

 In this article, we shall learn all steps that are involved in the data preprocessing stage.